schlerp/schlerp/README.md

 He/Him

 I'm a developer from sunny little Darwin in Australia.
 I currently work for a healthcare company building integrations for our internal EMR system across many countries around the globe.
 Python is my favourite programming language, and it's where I feel the most at home.
 Type hinting is fantastic, and I am a big fan of [Mypy](https://mypy-lang.org/) and [Pydantic](https://docs.pydantic.dev/).
+When I'm not flexing my fingers on the keyboard I'm usually brewing or judging beer, playing volleyball or riding my bike.

 ## Current Projects